nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 ### Beach

 1. Check the sand for forageables and Artifact Spots.
-2. Enter the Fish Shop and sell all fish and any Beach foraging items.
+2. Sell all fish and Beach forageables at the Fish Shop.
 Save the lowest-quality [Sardine](https://stardewvalleywiki.com/Sardine) for the [Ocean Fish Bundle](https://stardewvalleywiki.com/Bundles#Ocean_Fish_Bundle).
+You may need to make multiple trips to the Chest before it's empty of fish.
 3. If you received a Copper Ore from a fishing chest on Spring 2, purchase as much Bait as possible; otherwise, save 75g so you can purchase a Copper Ore from Clint later.
    - You should be able to purchase at least 400 Bait, and usually you can expect to receive more from fishing chests.
 The Bait should last all Spring.
    - Waiting to sell the fish until you have acquired the [Fisher](https://stardewvalleywiki.com/Fishing#Fishing_Skill) profession is not optimal.